antonlegoo/gitbook-plugin-theme-gestalt/README.md

 "pluginsConfig": {
 	"theme-gestalt": {
-	    "logo": "/assets/logo.png",			// path to the logo file to use in the sidebar "favicon": "/assets/favicon.png",	// path to your favicon "excludeDefaultStyles": true		// excludes the pre-compiled theme css in favor of your custom css }
+	    "logo": "/assets/logo.png",			// path to the logo file to use in the sidebar "favicon": "/assets/favicon.png",		// path to your favicon "baseURL": null,				// sets the base url in the HTML head "excludeDefaultStyles": true,		// excludes the pre-compiled theme css in favor of your custom css "doNotHideChildrenChapters" : false		// in summary, disables hiding of child chapters for inactive chapter }
 }
 ```